-The Company records inventories at the lower of cost or market.
+The Company records inventories at the lower of cost or net realizable value.
 The cost includes materials and other production costs and is computed using standard cost on a first-in, first-out basis.
 Inventory reserves are recorded for estimated obsolescence or unmarketable inventories based on forecast of future demand and market conditions.
-If actual market conditions are less favorable than projected, or if future demand for the Company's products decrease, additional inventory write-downs may be required.
-Once inventory is written down, a new accounting cost basis is established and, accordingly, any associated reserve is not reversed until the inventory is sold or scrapped.
-There were no material inventory losses recognized for the fiscal years ended January 31, 2016, 2015 and 2014, respectively.
+Any adjustments to reduce the cost of inventories to their net realizable value are recognized in earnings in the current period.
+Once inventory is written down, a new accounting cost basis is established and, accordingly, any associated reserve is not released until the inventory is sold or scrapped.
+There were no material inventory losses recognized for the fiscal years ended January 31, 2018, 2017 and 2016, respectively.